marvash1/steemlinked/README.md

 ## Backers

-Busy is an MIT-licensed open source project.
+Steemlinked is an MIT-licensed open source project.
 It's an independent project with its ongoing development made possible entirely thanks to the support by these awesome backers.

 @aneilpatel - developer